imtiaj-sreejon/CV/README.md

 # CV-only-html-
-This repository contains my cv using only html
+This repository contains my online cv that is built only using html